Fury1021/Fury1021/README.md

 # MY PROFILE

 ## About Me
 Hey there!
-I’m Diomer L. Manaois, a passionate Full Stack Web Developer from the Philippines.
-I love crafting seamless, responsive, and dynamic web applications using modern technologies.
-My coding journey is fueled by my dedication to innovation and creativity.
+I'm Diomer L. Manaois, a passionate Full Stack Web Developer and DevOps enthusiast from the Philippines.
+I love crafting seamless, responsive, and dynamic web applications using modern technologies while ensuring smooth deployments and production environments.
+My coding journey is fueled by my dedication to innovation, creativity, and operational excellence.

 # 🎓 Education
-**BS Information Technology** at Adamson University and a **Magna Cum Laude** at Adamson University
+**BS Information Technology** at Adamson University - **Magna Cum Laude** 🎓

 # 💼 Profession
+**Senior Software Engineer at CAAP** 🚀
+Handling production site deployments, server management, and full-stack development

-**On Job Trainee at CAAP**
+**Former On Job Trainee at CAAP**
 **ADU Game Member 2021**
 **ADU IT and IS Member**